 9. Choose a unique, but readable font.

 Speaking of readability, make sure you choose a highly readable font.
 The font should be unique (e.g., don’t just use Times New Roman), and related to your brand, but readability is an even higher priority.
+Here’s a good guide on how to choose the best font for email.

 10. Incorporate more visuals.